-In 1975, Harden introduced the Objective Structured Clinical Examinations (OSCEs) as a tool of assessment in medical education.
-(1) Other assessments were suited at assessing knowledge, but no test alone could evaluate the combination of knowledge, skills, and behaviours required for functioning in a medical context.
-(2) The OSCE plays a complementary role in a "test battery" approach for a fulsome evaluation of performance in a simulated context.
-(3) OSCEs constitute an integral part of the Royal College certifying exam in Urology.
+In 1975, Harden introduced the Objective Structured Clinical Examinations (OSCE) as a tool of assessment in medical education.
+Other assessments were suited at assessing knowledge, but no test alone could evaluate the combination of knowledge, skills, and behaviors required for functioning in a medical context.
+The OSCE plays a complementary role in a "test battery" approach for a fulsome evaluation of performance in a simulated context.3 OSCEs constitute an integral part of the Royal College of Physicians and Surgeons of Canada (RCPSC) certifying exam in urology.

-Among other things, OSCEs are thought to address the need for objectivity in medical assessments by minimizing the effects of a patient's performance, examiner bias, a non-standardised marking scheme and the candidate's actual performance.
-(4) The psychometric validity of OSCEs has been widely evaluated.
-(5) Issues of reliability, however, remain a concern.
-With a great deal at stakes in certifying exams, in particular, it is imperative to deliver valid and fair OSCEs that measure competence.
-Several factors have been found to impact the reliability of OSCEs including: the number of stations and testing time (6), the number of examiners per station (7), content specificity effects (8), and the scoring schema whether it be a global rating or a checklist (9).
+Among other things, OSCEs are thought to address the need for objectivity in medical assessments by minimizing the effects of a patient's performance, examiner bias, a nonstandardized marking scheme, and the candidate's actual performance.
+The psychometric validity of OSCEs has been widely evaluated.
+Issues of reliability, however, remain a concern.
+With a great deal at stakes in certifying exams, it is imperative to deliver valid and fair OSCEs that measure competence.
+Several factors have been found to impact the reliability of OSCEs, including: the number of stations and testing time; the number of examiners per station;7 content specificity effects;8 and the scoring schema, whether it be a global rating or a checklist.9

-One particular potential source of error is related to differences in examiner decision making.
+One potential source of error is related to differences in examiner decision-making.
 This is known colloquially as the "hawks and doves" effect.
-(10) This effect is mitigated by the overall length of the OSCE, randomization of assessors and students to balance out an individual assessor's judgement.
-The extent of this variability in high stakes urology OSCEs is not described.
-Whereas the Royal College performs psychometric testing on all certifying exams, this data is not published; and therefore, unavailable to educators, and OSCE designers.
-In addition, a direct comparison of assessor ratings based on the same clinical scenario, the same candidate, and at the same time and location has not previously been described to our knowledge.
+This effect is mitigated by the overall length of the OSCE, randomization of assessors and students to balance out an individual assessor's judgement.
+The extent of this variability in high-stakes urology OSCEs is not described.
+Whereas the RCPSC performs psychometric testing on all certifying exams, this data is not published, and therefore, unavailable to educators and OSCE designers.
+In addition, to our knowledge, a direct comparison of assessor ratings based on the same clinical scenario, the same candidate, and at the same time and location has not previously been described.

-This study aims to examine the consistency of assessor scoring on urology OSCE stations.
+This study aimed to examine the consistency of assessor scoring on urology OSCE stations.
 Given a specific clinical scenario and candidate, does the examiner make a difference?